 The scheme aims to support students who do not receive government funding towards the costs of their tuition fees following withdrawal from a previous course of study, academic repeats or because of their residence status.
 Applicants must demonstrate that their financial circumstances will hinder access to their chosen course of study when making a request for funding to the Carnegie Trust.

-The Vacation Scholarship Scheme is intended for Scottish students undertaking an undergraduate degree course at a Scottish university, The Royal Conservatoire of Scotland or The Glasgow School of Art; who have shown exceptional merit at university, and who would like to devote some portion of the long vacation to undertake a programme of independent research of direct benefit to their academic work.
+The Vacation Scholarship Scheme is intended for eligible students undertaking an undergraduate degree course at either a Scottish university, The Royal Conservatoire of Scotland or The Glasgow School of Art; who have shown exceptional merit during their studies, and who would like to devote some portion of the long vacation to undertake a programme of independent research of direct benefit to their academic work.

 This prestigious scheme supports a limited number of graduates, with first-class Honours degrees from an eligible Scottish university or Higher Education Institution (HEI), who wish to pursue three years of postgraduate research leading to a PhD at an eligible Scottish university or HEI.
 There is no restriction on the subject or field, however to be considered, candidates must be selected for nomination by an eligible institution.